Perfectionism in psychology, is a personality trait. But let's keep that aside for a minute. On a fundamental level, what does the word perfect mean?

 The paradox of perfection

 The idea is, if something is perfect, then it cannot improve further - so is it really perfect?
-In everyday affairs, true perfection would imply the possibility to progress - to grow, wouldn’t it?
+In everyday affairs, true perfection would imply the possibility of progress - to grow, wouldn’t it?

 In engineering, intentionally introducing imperfections (impurities, to be more precise), is necessary in-order to make semiconductors and plenty of other technologies work.
 And if you stretch even further back in time, irregularities are the very reason why we exist today - if the universe were perfectly homogenous and uniform, it wouldn’t have allowed for the formation of galaxies, stars and planets at all!